Daniel-Nikpayuk/nik/README.md

 in honors math---but my philosophy is I shouldn't be allowed to use a tool unless I can reinvent it myself.
 I shouldn't be allowed to use a theorem unless I can prove it (or know the proof of it) myself.
-I'm more than happy to use the tools of others---certainly there's not enough time in one's life or career to actually reinvent everything---but in theory I should be able to reinvent the wheel myself if I had to.
-Best way to learn how to code is to recode paradigms, methods and structures.
+I'm more than happy to use the tools of others---certainly there's not enough time in one's life or career to actually reinvent everything---but in theory I should be able to reinvent any tools I use if I had to.
+Best way to learn how to code is to recode the best existing paradigms, methods and structures of a language.
-3. **Legacy**: Although I'm using the GNU open source license, the primary copyright is myself, and the secondary copyright is The Inuit Nation.
-As far as I get here, the unified stories and tools I provide are my legacy to future generations of Inuit.
+3. **Legacy**: Although I'm using the GNU open source license for my own code, the primary copyright is still myself, but the secondary copyright is *The Inuit Nation*.
+As far as I get **here**, the unified stories and tools I provide are my legacy to future generations of Inuit.
 It is the *Inuit Way* to leave this world better off than it was before you as an individual came into it.
 I aim to see my people prosper.

-There are further reasons, but the list of these three will suffice.
+There are further reasons of course, but this list of three will suffice.

-# Motivation

-## Design:
+# Design:

 The design can be thought of as *intersectional*.
 Meaning it is a single design at the intersection of a few persectives.
 This also means access to the representation/explanation of this design comes from a few differing angles.